-The One Defining Difference Between Health Related and Skill Related Fitness
+What is the Primary Difference Between Health Related and Skill Related Fitness?

 Consider the example below to understand this better: